s-arora-1987/sawyer_irl_project/README.md

    [Moveit Workspace Setup](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html)

+   For some unknown reason, moveit controllers don't get installed when you install moveit itself.
+Install them using:
+          `sudo apt install ros-<YOUR ROS DISTRO>-ros-controllers`

   2.)
 We need an upgraded IK solver for smooth working of Sawyer:

    - Use the following command: